ISLS Annual Meeting 2021

 What Will Happen at the Mid-Career Workshop?

-The Mid-Career Workshop at ISLS 2021 in Bochum will be an interactive event.
+The Mid-Career Workshop at ISLS 2021 will be an interactive event.
 We will discuss what is known about the mid-career research stage and look at varying conditions and challenges for mid-career researchers across countries and contexts (e.g. academy, industry, government).
 The workshop will feature break-out groups to create, reflect on, and promote individual career plans, workshop-wide discussion with mentors to learn from each other about leadership roles and supervising junior researchers, and sessions dedicated to effective ways to self-organize and manage the competing demands of research, teaching, and service.
 Workshop participants will share experiences among themselves, develop and collect feedback on their own research agendas and plans for a satisfying and successful mid-career, and interactively learn to apply effective knowledge management strategies.
 Discussions will focus around issues relevant to mid-career professionals, such as: